CIS Ontario Professional Learning Event: UNCONFERENCE 2026

 Keynotes from leading data scientists and forward-thinking educators to ground the day in evidence.

-Participants will choose from four focused strands, ranging from practical classroom strategies to leadership frameworks, measurement tools, and reimagined assessment practices.
+Participants attend one of four focused strands in the morning and one in the afternoon, spanning practical classroom strategies, leadership frameworks, measurement tools, and reimagined assessment practices.

 • Early entry classroom educators with GenAI (all grade levels, all disciplines)